gautemo/Gaute-Meek-Olsen/src/today-i-learned/vue-router-link-active.md

 <ToggleView :options="['Vue 3', 'Vue 2']"><template #0>

-The Vue Router automaticly applies `router-link-active` to active router links.
-No need to compare the url yourself.
+The Vue Router automatically applies `router-link-active` to active router links.
+No need to compare the URL yourself.

 ```vue
 <router-link to="/link">Link</router-link>